phoboslab/jsmpeg/README.md

 ### Limitations ###

-- Playback can only start when the file is fully loaded (when not using streamin).
+- Playback can only start when the file is fully loaded (when not streaming through WebSockets).
 I'm waiting for chunked XHR with ArrayBuffers to arrive in browsers.
 - MPEG files with B-Frames look weird - frames are not reordered.
 This should be relatively easy to fix, but most encoders seem to not use B-Frames at all by default.
 - The width of the MPEG video has to be a multiple of 2.